ViktorDomazetoski/viktordomazetoski.github.io/publications.md

 ### World-Trade Networks
 *World Input-Output Data, Sensitivity Analysis*
 - **Domazetoski, V.**, Rizinski, M., Trajanov, D., Kocarev, L. (2022) **Sensitivity Analysis of Shock Distributions in the World Economy**.
 Submitted in  Plos ONE.

+## Grants
+- **The Urban Growth and Pollution of Lake Ohrid - a spatiotemporal analysis through Satellite Imagery** - Seed Funding from the National Geographic Society, The Nature Conservancy, Paragon One for a 6 month project.

+## Conferences
+- **Diffusion and Resetting in Comb Structures** - Contributed talk at the 13th Conference of the Society of Physicists of Macedonia, Ohrid, Macedonia, 2021

+- **Diffusion in combs with stochastic resetting** - Poster at the Spring Meeting of the German Physical Society, Dresden, Germany, 2020, *canceled due to COVID-19*

+## Seminars
+- **EUMETSAT Supporting Marine Earth Observation Applications Workshop** - EUMETSAT, the Ocean and Sea Ice Satellite Applications Facility and the National and Kapodistrian University of Athens, Remote, 2022

+- **Stochastic Processes for Anomalous Diffusion in Biological Systems**, Basque Center for Applied Mathematics (BCAM), Bilbao, Spain, 2019

+## Competitions
+- **Third Prize - Mission Arena \#4 - Oceans and Waters** - EU TalentOn - Leiden, Netherlands, 2022

+- **First Prize - Artificial Intelligence competition** - RoboMac - Faculty of Electrical Engineering and Information Technologies, Skopje, Macedonia, 2022

+- **Creating Informative 3D Visualizations from Earth Observation** - Jupyter Notebook Competition organized by Copernicus and WEkEO, Remote, 2022